 True Tree Love

 Out’n’About is a truly unique place.
-Part of it’s uniqueness has to do with that it is a home grown and based business.
-There are no locks on the treehouse doors.
+Part of it’s uniqueness has to do with that it is a home grown, based business.
 It is not a Ramada or Hilton in the trees, but is a genuine four star Treesort catering to both the timid and adventurous, locals and travelers.
 The Treehouses are only part of the 36 private acres of pasture and woods, right next to Siskiyou National Forest land & old growth wilderness close by.
 We have a Morgan Horse breeding ranch along with our riding horse stable, two rocking horses, 4 dogs, & 1 cat usually running around the property.
-Very family oriented and friendly you can find everything from a calm peacefull solitude, to a sceaming ride on the ziplines or giant Tarzan Swing.
+Very family oriented and friendly you can find everything from a calm peacefull solitude, to an adventurous ride on the ziplines or giant Tarzan Swing.

 It took eight years of hard fought legal battles with Josephine county officials before they finally recognized the soundness of our designs and gave us our needed permits to be a legal Bed & Breakfast.
 We were ordered to shut down our treehouse rentals several times, and at peak pitch actually ordered to tear down the treehouses at one point.
 So to keep the business going we sold very expensive one of a kind dated t-shirts- “Treeshirts” as we call them (t-shirts with silk screenings of a favorite treehouse on it).